 All of the officers and employees submit a Compliance Pledge to the Company.
 For the eventuality of inappropriate action occurring, disciplinary measures are available.

-In addition, officers and employees can consult with and report to the Compliance Consultation Office if they discover a violation of a law, regulations, or the Company's regulations, including the ethical code and anti-corruption rules, or if they experience acts of harassment.
-The office then carries out a detailed investigation in response to the information received.
-With necessary investigations, the office will take necessary corrective actions.
+In addition, officers and employees can consult with and report to the Compliance Consultation Office if they discover a violation of a law, regulations, ethical codes, or the Company's regulations, including the Anti-Bribery Regulations, or if they experience acts of harassment.
+The Office then carries out a detailed investigation in response to the information received.
+With necessary investigations, the Office will take necessary corrective actions.
 Confidentiality will be maintained for consulters and whistleblowers.
 There is no unfavorable treatment as a reason for consulting and reporting.

 Initiatives Aimed at Preventing Corruption

-The Company has created the Anti-Bribery Regulations and prohibits actions that involve unfair transfer of profit from or to parties such as domestic or foreign government officials, customers and business partners.
-Moreover, by having a Compliance Pledge, we assuredly prevent the provision of unfair benefits or unfair demands in respect to our customers, domestic or foreign government officials and business partners.
+The Company has created the Anti-Bribery Regulations and prohibits actions that involve unfair transfer of profit from or to parties such as domestic or foreign government officials, customers and suppliers.
+Moreover, by having a Compliance Pledge, we assuredly prevent the provision of unfair benefits or unfair demands in respect to our customers, domestic or foreign government officials and suppliers.
 Also, the status of compliance with ethical standards is one item included in personal evaluations.
 Furthermore, we provide internal training and lectures by outside instructors to prevent bribery and carry out regular internal audits for corruption, embezzlement and bribery.

 Supporting GCNJ's "Tokyo Principles for Strengthening Anti-Corruption Practices"

-The Group's corporate code includes "observe all laws and regulations as well as conducting fair corporate activities," and it is working to prevent corruption, including bribery.
-Since the Global Compact Network Japan's Tokyo Principles for Strengthening Anti-Corruption Initiatives correspond with the Group's current policy and initiatives for preventing corruption, we immediately decided to support them and became a signatory to them in February 2018.
+The Group's Business Principle includes "observe all laws and regulations as well as conducting fair corporate activities," and it is working to prevent corruption, including bribery.
+Since the Global Compact Network Japan's Tokyo Principles for Strengthening Anti-Corruption Practices correspond with the Group's current policy and initiatives for preventing corruption, we immediately decided to support them and became a signatory to them in February 2018.